- Bulb not in pairing mode (needs 5x power toggle)

 - Bulb won't pair during setup

-- Shows offline after working
+- Shows offline after previously working

-- Responds to voice but not app
+- Responds to voice but not the app (or vice versa)

 - Color or dimming not working